shenwei356/LexicMap/README.md

 Building an index (see the tutorial of [building an index](http://bioinf.shenwei.me/lexicmap/tutorials/index/)).

-    # From a directory
+    # From a directory with multiple genome files
     lexicmap index -I genomes/ -O db.lmi

-    # From a file list
+    # From a file list with one file per line
     lexicmap index -X files.txt -O db.lmi

 Querying (see the tutorial of [searching](http://bioinf.shenwei.me/lexicmap/tutorials/search/)).

-    # For short queries like genes or long reads, returning top hits.
+    # For short queries like genes or long reads, returning top N hits.
     lexicmap search -d db.lmi query.fasta -o query.fasta.lexicmap.tsv \
         --min-qcov-per-genome 70 --min-match-pident 70 --min-qcov-per-hsp 70 --top-n-genomes 500